Band I: Television broadcasting usage

 Channel spacings vary from country to country, with spacings of 6, 7 and 8 MHz being common.

-In the UK, Band I was originally used by the BBC for monochrome 405-line television; likewise, the French former 455-line (1937-1939) then 441-line (1943-1956) transmitter on the Eiffel Tower in Paris, and some stations of the French monochrome 819-line system used Band I. Both 405-line and 819-line systems were discontinued in the mid-1980s.
+In the UK, Band I was originally used by the BBC for monochrome 405-line television; likewise, the French former 455-line (1937–1939) then 441-line (1943–1956) transmitter on the Eiffel Tower in Paris, and some stations of the French monochrome 819-line system used Band I. Both 405-line and 819-line systems were discontinued in the mid-1980s.
 Other European countries used Band I for 625-line analogue television, first in monochrome and later in colour.

 This was being gradually phased out with the introduction of digital television in the DVB-T standard, which is not defined for VHF Band I, though some older receivers and some modulators do support it.

-In the United States, use of this band is for analog NTSC (ended June 12, 2009) and digital ATSC (current).
+In the United States, use of this band is for analog NTSC (ended June 12, 2009 for high power stations) and digital ATSC (current).
 Digital television has problems with impulse noise interference, particularly in this band.

 Europe

-In European countries that used System B for television broadcasting, the band was subdivided into three channels, each being 7 MHz wide:
+In European countries that used System B for television broadcasting, the band was subdivided into three main channels, E2, E3 and E4, each being 7 MHz wide.

+E2A is a channel shifted slightly away from E2 and was used by a limited number of transmitters closer to Eastern Europe.
+Its use was to limit interference to and from nearby transmitters on channel R1.